Underrated Marvel Comics: See Timely Results

 • Fantastic Four/Iron Man: Big in Japan is one of those series nobody really needs to take seriously.
 Sometimes it’s better to just have fun with stuff.

 • Is this really underrated Marvel comics material if there are videos in dedication to it?
-Well considering fans had to get people’s attention to it after its initial run, I certainly think Nextwave: Agents of H.A.T.E. is the pinnacle of Marvel’s hidden gems.
+Well vindicated by history means people didn’t appreciate it enough!
+I certainly think Nextwave: Agents of H.A.T.E. is the pinnacle of Marvel’s hidden gems.

 • Marvel Team-Up by Robert Kirkman has everything superhero fans love.
 Simple adventures full of the fantastic settings in complementary character-driven sagas.
 Most people will probably recall Invincible’s appearance above all else.
 But the last saga, Freedom Ring goes into just how serious becoming a superhero is to an outsider.

 • Osborn: Evil Incarcerated is the series where Kelly Sue DeConnick makes her mark… with the help of Warren Ellis.
 This series details how a supervillain comes back stronger than ever.
 The on-and-off Green Goblin, Norman Osborn fresh off his defeat in Siege is in a secret prison.
-But when most of his fellow inmates become his followers, Osborn hatches a plan that shows how much of a threat he is.
+Osborn gains followers from most of his fellow inmates.
+He then hatches a plan that shows how much of a threat he is.

 • Daredevil: Battlin’ Jack Murdock is a mini-series about the relationship between Daredevil and his father.
-While Frank Miller tells a good story on Jack Murdock’s end, Zeb Wells goes into the motivations behind Jack’s decisions to make a tragic end worth remembering.
+Frank Miller tells a good story on Jack Murdock’s end.
+Zeb Wells explores the motivations behind Jack’s decisions.
+This makes Jack’s tragic end worth remembering.

-• Peter David’s Captain Marvel run is equal parts tribute to the legacy of Mar-Vell and the struggle to leave a legacy.
+• Peter David’s Captain Marvel run is a tribute to the legacy of Mar-Vell.
+It also explores the struggle to leave a legacy.
 While Genis-Vell’s journey to fill his father’s shoes is a classic, it’s his relationship with Rick Jones that’s notable.
 It gives meaning to the role of a sidekick who keeps the hero on the right path.
 Which is a difficult thing to do, because with the super power of hyper-awareness, comes with the weight of responsibilities.

-• Irredeemable Ant-Man is what happens where all of the absurdities in superhero stories are used on a Daffy Duck type character.
-Ant-Man already has a shaky rep, but Robert Kirkman makes Eric O’Grady feel like that friend you make fun of behind his back.
+• Irredeemable Ant-Man shows what happens when superhero story absurdities are applied to a Daffy Duck type character.
+Ant-Man already has a shaky rep. But Robert Kirkman makes Eric O’Grady feel like that friend you make fun of behind his back.

 • The original Ultimate Universe is known for taking things in newer but familiar directions.
 And then there’s Ultimate Galactus, the only real look into the cosmic side.
 With bold new directions on several characters, the potential to go beyond in enticing.
 Sadly there were never any followups.